0xPolygon/polygon-docs/docs/pos/get-started/building-on-polygon.md

 1. **Easily migrate from Ethereum Virtual Machine (EVM) based chain**: Polygon prides itself in being the ultimate Layer-2 scaling solution for Ethereum.
 You don't have to worry about the underlying architecture while moving or deploying your dApps to the Polygon Network as long as it is EVM-compatible.
 2. **Use Polygon as a faster transaction layer**: Deploying your dApp to the Polygon Mainnet allows you to leverage Polygon as a faster transaction layer for your dApp.
 Additionally, you can get your tokens mapped by us.
 You can join our [technical discussions group](http://bit.ly/matic-technical-group) on Telegram to learn more.

-## Side Note

-If this is overwhelming, that’s alright!
-You can jump right into the action and start hacking.
-Here are some notes before you start diving into resources, repositories, and docs:

-1. **Beware the cost of being on the bleeding edge**: Like typical niche programming, dApps and blockchain development moves very quickly.
-While researching, you may find complex code repositories, 404s on a documentation site, or even no documentation.
-Use that opportunity to reach out to us via any social media channel.
-2. **The learning curve may be daunting, but the barrier to entry is low**: The community is very open and welcoming!
-Projects welcome pull requests from outsiders and resolve any blockers actively.
-We’re working on creating a better world and contribution in any form is appreciated.
-We’ll be grateful to onboard you into this amazing Web3 ecosystem.

-## Overview

-Polygon consists of the three following layers:

-- Ethereum layer — a set of contracts on the Ethereum mainnet.
-- Heimdall layer — a set of proof-of-stake Heimdall nodes running in parallel to the Ethereum mainnet, monitoring the set of staking contracts deployed on the Ethereum mainnet, and committing the Polygon Network checkpoints to the Ethereum mainnet.
-Heimdall is based on Tendermint.
-- Bor layer — a set of block-producing Bor nodes shuffled by Heimdall nodes.
-Bor is based on Go Ethereum.

-To be a validator on the Polygon Network, you must run:

-- Sentry node — a separate machine running a Heimdall node and a Bor node.
-A sentry node is open to all nodes on the Polygon Network.
-- Validator node — a separate machine running a Heimdall node and a Bor node.
-A validator node is only open to its sentry node and closed to the rest of the network.
-- Stake the MATIC tokens in the staking contracts deployed on the Ethereum mainnet.

-## Components

-### Heimdall

-Heimdall does the following:

-- Monitors the staking contracts on the Ethereum mainnet.
-- Verifies all state transitions on the Bor chain.
-- Commits the Bor chain state checkpoints to the Ethereum mainnet.

-Heimdall is based on Tendermint.

-### Bor

-Bor does the following:

-- Produces blocks on the Polygon Network.

-Bor is the Block producer node and layer for the Polygon Network.
-It is based on Go Ethereum.
-Blocks produced on Bor are validated by Heimdall nodes.